GerHobbelt/owemdjee/README.md

 - **cld2-language-detect** [📁](./cld2-language-detect) [🌐](https://github.com/GerHobbelt/cld2) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
 - **compact_enc_det** [📁](./compact_enc_det) [🌐](https://github.com/GerHobbelt/compact_enc_det) -- Compact Encoding Detection (CED for short) is a library written in C++ that scans given raw bytes and detect the most likely text encoding.
+- **cppjieba** [📁](./cppjieba) [🌐](https://github.com/GerHobbelt/cppjieba) --   the C++ version of the Chinese "Jieba" project:

+  - Supports loading a custom user dictionary, using the '|' separator when multipathing or the ';' separator for separate, multiple, dictionaries.
+  - Supports 'utf8' encoding.
+  - The project comes with a relatively complete unit test, and the stability of the core function Chinese word segmentation (utf8) has been tested by the online environment.

 - **fastBPE** [📁](./fastBPE) [🌐](https://github.com/GerHobbelt/fastBPE) -- text tokenization / ngrams
 - **fastText** [📁](./fastText) [🌐](https://github.com/GerHobbelt/fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
 - **libchardet** [📁](./libchardet) [🌐](https://github.com/GerHobbelt/libchardet) -- is based on Mozilla Universal Charset Detector library and, detects the character set used to encode data.